mediaexplorer74/Deepseek/README.md

 ## Status
 - DeepSeek generated this c# code.
 Not me :)
 - Azure.AI.Inference (prerelease) package used.
+- This console app based on .NET 4.8 framework
 - Draft / proto / not ready yet.

 ## References